newt-ttt/SpeedSense/README.md

    ```
 By default, the server will start locally at http://127.0.0.1:8000/

-### Tunneling (Irrelevant in final version)
+### Tunneling
 To tunnel with pagekite, we provided the host.bat file in order to make things easier:

-1. Download 'pagekite.py' from pagekite & place it in the same directory as the root SpeedSense folder (NOT INSIDE IT)
+1. Download 'pagekite.py' from [pagekite](https://pagekite.net/) & place it in the same directory as the root SpeedSense folder (NOT INSIDE IT)

-2. Add your credentials to your pagekite installation (see pagekite documentation)
+2. Add your credentials to your pagekite installation (see [pagekite documentation](https://pagekite.net/wiki/))

-3. (OPTIONAL) Modify 'host.bat' to point to your own pagekite URL
+3. Modify 'host.bat' to point to your own pagekite URL

-4. Run '.\host.bat' to make the server accessible at 'speedsense.pagekite.me' (Or your own pagekite URL)
+4. Run './host.bat' to make the server accessible at 'speedsense.pagekite.me' (Or your own pagekite URL)

 ### Communicating with a Speed Sense device